dcolli23/spark_analysis/README.md

 ### Troubleshooting/Future Use

-Please email Dylan Colli at dfco222@g.uky.edu for any questions or comments concerning the included code.
-I'd be happy with any and all issues.
+For any questions, comments, or concerns, please open a GitHub issue and I will address it as soon as possible.
-If there is an error, please include the error message and all arguments used to run the command.
+If there is an error, please include the error message and all arguments used to run the command in the GitHub issue.
-Open-source software and reproducibility is an important facet of data science and scientific computing, so please acknowledge this work if it is used.
+Open-source software and reproducibility is an important facet of scientific computing, so please acknowledge this work if it is used.

 ### Licensing